Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Low-latency Geofencing

 \subsection{Data Collection}

-For any ML model, the most important thing is the quality of the training data and the number of data points.
+For any ML model, the most important factors are the quality of the training data and the number of data points.
 Generating uplink transmissions with a typical modern smartphone is easily possible, for example, by switching airplane mode on and off.
-However, normally there is no access to low-level base-band messages from the RRC and NAS layer.
-We therefore employ a set of LTE COTS modems.
+However, there is normally no access to low-level base-band messages from the RRC and NAS layer.
+We therefore employ a set of cellular COTS modems.
 These modems have the same functionalities as modern smartphones in terms of cellular communication, and we can use these modems and smartphones interchangeably.
 However, they also provide low-level debugging features and logs.
 For example, we can force the modem to connect to a specific frequency band or even a particular cell.
-It also provides the connection identifier (RNTI), which we use to match the recorded features at the central unit with the modem’s recorded location.
-This gives us a robust way to collect a large amount of labeled training data.
+It also provides the connection identifier (RNTI), which we use to match the recorded signal features at the central unit with the modem’s recorded location.
+This gives us a robust way to collect a large amount of labeled training data across multiple operators, bands, and base stations.

-To further improve the efficiency of the data collection, we created a backpack which contains multiple of these modems, all connecting to the network almost every second.
-We can then walk a route either inside or outside the controlled area and gather valuable data samples for training and testing of the model.
-We make this data available online to support further research.
+To improve the efficiency of the data collection, we fitted a backpack with multiple such modems that connect to the network almost every second.
+We can then walk a route and easily gather large amounts of uplink signal features from any location.
+Such an annotated dataset is crucial for training and testing of the model.
+We make this data available online\footnote{\url{https://doi.org/10.3929/ethz-c-000794381}} to support further research.